mutualmobile/clover-reporting/README.md

 ### Packaging for deployment

-To package your app for deployment to a server, you can use the `build:[environment]` grunt command.
+To package your app for deployment to a server, you can use the `build:[environment]` grunt command on the `master` branch.
 This task will:

-  - Compile and concatenate `less` files
+  - Compile and concatenate `less` files,
-  - Runs the require.js optimizer and outputs a single javascript file
+  - Run the require.js optimizer and outputs a single javascript file, and
-  - Processes the `index.html` file to make sure all css/javascript/config file references are updated
+  - Process the `index.html` file to make sure all `css/javascript/config` file references are updated.

 For example, to build the app using the "production.json" config file, run:

     $ grunt build:production

+After building, switch to the `gh-pages` branch, and copy `/build/www/js/app.min.js` to `/js/app.min.js` (overwrite).
+Changes pushed to the `gh-pages` branch are deployed to production.

 ### Generating Documentation

-To generates JavaScript documentation using [yuidoc](https://github.com/gruntjs/grunt-contrib-yuidoc), use the `yuidoc` grunt command.
-The resulting documentation is outputed to the `doc` folder.
+To generate JavaScript documentation using [yuidoc](https://github.com/gruntjs/grunt-contrib-yuidoc), use the `yuidoc` grunt command.
+The resulting documentation is output to the `doc` folder.

     $ grunt yuidoc